mjg123/aa-maven-plugin/README.md

 # aa-maven-plugin

-A maven plugin to show ascii-art, or indeed the contents of any file
+A maven plugin to show ascii-art, or indeed the contents of any file, with a message of your choosing

 ## ...aka...